Why are wisdom teeth removed?

 Is Wisdom Teeth Removal Painful?

 Tooth Extractions can be anxiety-inducing for many patients.
 It is important to discuss your care options and comfort level with your doctor prior to the procedure to ensure a successful outcome.
-If teeth are growing underneath your wisdom teeth, you are likely to need wisdom teeth extraction without sedation.
+If teeth are growing underneath your wisdom teeth, you are likely to need the extraction without sedation.
 Your dentist will first supply you with injections of local anesthesia that will last the whole procedure.
 You may find your gums being pulled or tugging, but no pain or discomfort.
 Many patients experience numbness for hours after the procedure.
 This can typically improve within a few days afterward with the use of nonprescription pain relievers.
 The surgical removal of embedded wisdom teeth may require the administration of general anesthesia, especially for patients who need all four wisdom teeth extracted.
 Sedation for wisdom teeth usually lasts for approximately one hour.
 After having wisdom teeth removed, it is normal to experience some discomfort for a few days.
 Your dentist may prescribe pain medication to help manage any discomfort you may feel.
 Most people recover from wisdom tooth extraction within a few days.